shardulpatki/Microsoft365-Agent-Scanner/docs/tenant-setup.md

 ### Additional permissions for future enrichment

-The scanner is built to support a forthcoming Score stage that will enrich findings with consent and runtime activity data.
 Two additional permissions are granted now to avoid a second consent flow later:

 - `DelegatedPermissionGrant.Read.All` — read OAuth permission grants for MCP servers; used by the score stage to compute consent scope risk
 - `AuditLog.Read.All` — read Graph activity logs; used by the score stage to identify dormant or never-invoked MCP wirings